Riyaz350/Shabuj-Global-Task2/README.md

     ```bash
     cd repository-name
     ```
-    Replace `repository-name` with the actual name of the repository.
+    Replace `repository-name/Front-End` with the actual name of the repository.

 ### 2. Install Project Dependencies